dirkjanfaber/node-threshold-control/README.md

 The on threshold should be higher than the off threshold.

+Note that the delay is in whole seconds.
+It rounds it to the nearest integer when input is not in whole seconds.

 ## Input

 By default the node listens to `msg.payload` as input.